berkeley-scf/tutorial-databases/sql.md

     ## 10      62 3

--   Compute cumulative calculations; note the need for ORDER BY within the PARTITION clause (the othe ORDER BY is just for display purposes here):
+-   Compute cumulative calculations; note the need for ORDER BY within the PARTITION clause (the other ORDER BY is just for display purposes here):

 ``` r
 ## Rank (based on ordering by creationdate) of questions by owner